francescapunzetti/hyperbolic_patch/README.md

 And if you want to perform a rotation of the input image:

-    angle = float(10) #insert 0 if you don't want rotation
+    angle = float(number) #insert 0 if you don't want rotation

 Then all parameters are set and you can compile the script.

 All images to obtain the intermediate patches will be saved in the main folder, and will be overwrite if you decide to perform the program multiple times.
 Instead, the output hyperbolic patches will be saved in the folder `images` and labeled with the name of the initial image and enumerated.

-At the end the code will plot all the hyperbolic patches obtained, as shown below:
+At the end the code will plot all the hyperbolic patches obtained:

 <div  align='center'>